Lollebollen/Portfolio/REGAUGE/README.md

  </Details>

  ## Tiniest Map
- The game had a bit of a problem during a playtest which was that it was realy boring to keep playing for a while.
-This was know ofcourse however the focus until then was to make a great base.
+ The game had a bit of a problem during a playtest which was that it was really boring to keep playing for a while.
+This was known ofcourse however the focus until then was to make a great base.
 So when we felt that we could spend some time we started adding to the breadth of the game including new maps.
 <br/><br/> *add image here* <br/>
-The design behind this behmoth of a map was to be a palet cleansers between the more intrecet and longer lasting maps that already exsited.
-I wanted it to be a bunch of repeted 1v1s since all the other maps consisted of mostly large open areas were one can not completly have a have an uninterupted fight.
+The design behind this behemoth of a map was to be a palette cleansers between the more intricate and longer lasting maps that already existed.
+I wanted it to be a bunch of repeated 1v1s since all the other maps consisted of mostly large open areas where one can not completely have an uninterrupted fight.